 As a professional publication of the University of Sydney, accuracy, style and quality assurance are key, so our web content coordinator is responsible for editing and reviewing pages for this digital publication, in collaboration with staff content experts.
 You can submit feedback about any page of the website by using the "Comment on this page" tool at the bottom of the screen.

 When research-project funding has included an allocation for online and content, resources can arranged via project-based professionals.
-In the absence of such dedicated funds, many researchers and academics have benefited from the faculty's simple system for creating a do-it-yourself websites.
+In the absence of such dedicated funds, many researchers and academics have benefited from the school's simple system for creating a do-it-yourself websites.